-- Complete Career Assessment with Coach or Career Specialist Vetted career assessment tools include: Hats and Ladders and Career Cruiser (See Appendix H1 Links to Career Exploration Tools). - □ Complete Career Interest Assessment (YA WORC, etc.) - The young person should work with the Education & Career Specialist to complete a career assessment.
-The results of the assessment will help the Coach and Education & Career Specialist set goals that are in line with the young person's longer-term pathway, recognizing that this may shift over time. - Discuss and explore career pathways with Education & Career Specialist - D Participate in an informational interview in a career of interest - □ Attend networking event - D Participate in a job shadowing experience in a career of interest - D Prepare for and attend a Career Fair/event
+Complete Career Assessment with Coach or Career Specialist Vetted career assessment tools include: Hats and Ladders and Career Cruiser (See Appendix H1_Career Exploration Tools - Hats and Ladders & Career Cruising) Complete Career Interest Assessment (YA WORC, etc.) The young person should work with the Career Development Specialist to complete a career assessment.
+The results of the assessment will help the Coach and Career Development Specialist set goals that are in line with the young person's longer-term pathway, recognizing that this may shift over time.
+Discuss and explore career pathways with Career Development Specialist Participate in an informational interview in a career of interest Attend networking event Participate in a job shadowing experience in a career of interest Prepare for and attend a Career Fair/event